klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 [Kyle](https://twitter.com/kylecordes)

 I was not familiar with observables yet, still I was able to create some sort of `DataStorage` service.
-(This great blog came just too late: [Taking advantage of Observables in Angular 2](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html))
+(This great blog post came just too late: [Taking advantage of Observables in Angular 2](http://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html))

 {% highlight ts %}
 {% raw %}